GED in Minnesota

 • Maryland (For first time test takers)

 The GED test is now available online in Minnesota, allowing candidates to take the exam from home.
-This Minnesota GED online option offers the flexibility to choose a time and location that best suits the test-taker’s convenience.
+This Minnesota GED test online option offers the flexibility to choose a time and location that best suits the test-taker’s convenience.

 To qualify for online testing, candidates must score “green” (Likely To Pass) on the GED Ready practice test, which helps identify areas where additional preparation is needed.
 In order to achieve a ‘green’ score, candidates can enroll in online GED test prep courses, which provide comprehensive review materials and practice tests to help them prepare adequately.